 On the Day

 On the day itself, children must be accompanied by a parent.
 The First Reconciliation is a great celebration for your child and you are invited to share in that amazing event by going to the Sacrament of Reconciliation as well.
 There is plenty of time so please do feel welcome to go as well – it’s an amazing example to your child.
 Both parents can attend and so can other children.

-Please stick to the time you were given.
-Arrive on time and through the Bookshop Porch only.
-The front entrance to the Church will be closed.
+Stick to the time you were given.
+Arrive on time and go to the Bookshop Porch to register.